 12. MYTH: There is no treatment for Dermatillomania.

-TRUTH: Here is the good news- there are treatments to this disorder.
+TRUTH: Here is the good news- there are treatments to this disorder and recovery IS possible.
 While Dermatillomania is highly resistant to treatment, there are methods that are known to help the sufferer.
 The most common treatments are Cognitive Behavioral Therapy (CBT) which includes Habit Reversal Therapy and Stimulus Control and/ or SSRI’s (anti-depressants) to try to lessen the severity of the urges.
 Other methods include, but are not limited to, hypnotherapy, acupuncture, meditation, prayer, yoga, support groups, and an AA program.
 TLC implements a program called “Hands-Down-A-Thon” that many people who pull their hair or pick their skin partake in for the specific community support.

 Research has been done on a supplement called N- Acetyl Cysteine which increases levels of gluthione in the body, seen in a study to reduce the urges of hair pulling when taken in higher dosages.
 It has not yet been looked into for long term use past 3 months, so it isn’t an approved method but shows promise for people with BFRB’s.